|Policy Type:||Information and Education>Performance Label>Endorsement label|

 |Funding:||Around NZD 3 million a year is allocated to MEPS and labelling, ENERGY STAR and Vehicle Fuel Economy Rating|

-• This scheme is used in New Zealand alongside minimum energy performance standards and energy rating labels to achieve reductions in energy intensity, energy demand and energy-related GHG emissions as well as generating savings for the end user through stimulating the uptake of, demand for, and marketability of high efficiency products.
+The scheme was used in New Zealand alongside minimum energy performance standards and energy rating labels (see separate entries) to achieve reductions in energy intensity, energy demand and energy-related GHG emissions as well as generating savings for the end user through stimulating the uptake of, demand for, and marketability of high efficiency products.
 ENERGY STAR qualified heat pumps (air conditioners) were the only products specified for use under the Warm Up New Zealand: Heat Smart insulation and clean heating programme.
-Some ENERGY STAR specifications also feature as optional criteria in New Zealand Government procurement guidelines.